7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Azure-Roles-And-RBAC.md

 Regarding [[Azure-Administration-AD-Administration]], do not use Classic subcription Roles use either RBAC or [Azure AD Administrator roles](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference):
 ![1000](azurerolerbacandadminroles.png)
-Azure AD Roles are used to manage resources in Azure AD Azure RBAC role provide more granular access management for Azure resources.
+Azure AD Roles are used to manage resources in Azure AD; Azure RBAC role provide more granular access management for Azure resources.

 #### Differentiation